Interview with the DNA Detectives author : Amanda Hartley

 Winning the ASE Book Award is a dream come true for me.
 When my name was announced my eyes filled with tears.
 I was told at school that I wasn't very good at English and could I try and write more like my friend.
 I think it goes to show you that things can change and that dreams can come true!
 It also signifies to me that the ASE can see what I was trying to achieve with these books in terms of their education value and reaching children and inspiring them with a love of science and literacy.
 I am so grateful for this opportunity.

-Submissions for the next award will open in April 2019.
+Submissions for the next award are now open.

 There is a series of activities linked to the books for children including solving crimes with online forensic games, fingerprinting, making plaster casts of footprints or extracting DNA from fruit in the classroom.